Raskelof/Talking-Stairs/README.md

 #### Supporting both WiFi and LoRA
 My first plan was to use LoRa as the sole wireless protocol to send notifications.
-As it turned out the signaling between my home and public TTN gatways and Helium gateways was too weak/unreliable so I ended up adding a configurable fallback to use WiFi instead.
+As it turned out the signalling between my home and public TTN gateways and Helium gateways was too weak/unreliable so I ended up adding a configurable fallback to use WiFi instead.
 This can be easily configured in the configuration file described below.
 To make testing more convenient I've added confirmation messages to the built in OLED display which will display **"LoRa OK"** or **"WiFi OK"** if everything connects well.

 The choice of using LoRa as an optional communication method was simply based on my interest of learning more about this protocol.
 For my use case (installation indoors) it's not very reliable and I would recommend using WiFi instead if it's feasible.
 WiFI would also be without latency if you have the requirement to get the notifications in real time or close to real time.
-On the other hand if your enviroment is outdoors with good connectivity LoRa could be the preferred choice.
+On the other hand if your environment is outdoors with good connectivity, LoRa could be the preferred choice.

 ![IoT circuits](https://github.com/Raskelof/Talking-Stairs/blob/main/assets/IoT-stairs_connectivity.png?raw=true)

-The picture above descibes how detected vibrations are sent out from the device, gets logged in the database and finally geeting pulled from a local application to play an audio message.
+The picture above describes how detected vibrations are sent out from the device, gets logged in the database and finally greeting pulled from a local application to play an audio message.
 No matter if you choose WiFi or LoRa, the message sent will go through the same HTTP endpoint.

 To configure WiFi or LoRa you need to set the following variable in the `config.json`